dmbarbour/glas/docs/GlasCLI.md

 The `--run`, `--cmd`, and `--script` operations each compile an application module then run that application with provided command line arguments.
 The main difference for these three is how the module is introduced:

-* `--run ConfiguredApp Args` - look for `module.ConfiguredApp` in the configuration, which should evaluate to an application namespace.
+* `--run ConfiguredApp Args` - look up `module.ConfiguredApp` in the configuration.
+This should evaluate to an application namespace.
-* `--cmd(.FileExt)+ ScriptText Args` - module is provided as script text, and we compile it as if it were a file with the given file extensions using `module.lang.ext` to process each extension.
-The script may load global modules.
+* `--cmd(.FileExt)+ ScriptText Args` - module is provided as script text, and we compile it as if it were a file with the given file extension in context of `module.*`.
-* `--script(.FileExt)* ScriptFile Args` - module is provided as a file outside the module system, interpreted based on given file extension (or actual extension if unspecified).
-The script may load global modules or local files.
+* `--script(.FileExt)* ScriptFile Args` - module is provided as a file outside the module system, interpreted based on given file extension, or actual file extension none is given.

-Regardless of how the module is introduced, it should compile into an application program.
-This is usually a [transaction loop application](GlasApps.md), but it may be a *Staged Application* (see below), or some alternative mode recognized by the runtime.
-The run mode will be modeled as an application specific configuration option, perhaps via `settings.mode`.
+Regardless of how the module is introduced, it should compile into a recognized program value.
+This usually represents a [transaction loop application](GlasApps.md), but the configuration can look at `settings.*` and decide it's a *Staged Application* or something else.

-*Note:* For performance, compilation may be cached by the runtime, subject to heuristics.
+Many computations may be cached such that running the same application a second time is a lot more efficient.

 ### Arguments Processing